 In 2009, we started working on Tortuga and accidentally created one of the first v-commerce companies.

+Now v-commerce companies are all the rage.
 V-Commerce brands are digitally-native companies that make and sell their own products.
 You're probably familiar with brands like Bonobos, Warby Parker, Everlane, or Casper.
 Think of an internet-first version of H&M or The Gap.
+Andy Dunn first defined the category as digitally-native verical brands.

 Like those companies, Tortuga is a v-commerce brand.
 We manufacture and sell our own gear directly-to-consumers via the internet.